StrangeBeeCorp/docs/docs/thehive/administration/ldap/about-ldap.md

 # About LDAP

-This topic explains what Lightweight Directory Access Protocol (LDAP) is and how it's used in TheHive.
+This topic explains what LDAP is and how it's used in TheHive.

 ## What's LDAP

-Lightweight Directory Access Protocol (LDAP) is a standard protocol used to access and manage directory information services over a network.
+[LDAP](https://fr.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) is a standard protocol used to access and manage directory information services over a network.
 It's commonly used for centralized authentication and user management.

-Active Directory (AD) is Microsoft’s implementation of directory services.
+[AD](https://en.wikipedia.org/wiki/Active_Directory) is Microsoft implementation of directory services.
 It uses LDAP as one of its core protocols, providing a comprehensive solution for identity and access management in Windows environments.

 ## Benefits of using an LDAP server